OpenMendel/MendelIHT.jl/README.md

 IHT.jl interfaces with the GPU accelerator from PLINK.jl.
 The GPU accelerator farms the calculation of the gradient to a GPU, which greatly improves computational performance.
-`L0_reg` needs to know where the GPU kernels are stored:
+`L0_reg` needs to know where the GPU kernels are stored.

-    kernfile = open(readall, expanduser("~/.julia/v0.4/PLINK/src/kernels/iht_kernels64.cl"))
+PLINK.jl preloads the kernels into a variable `PLINK.gpucode64`.

-    output   = L0_reg(x::BEDFile, y, k, kernfile)
+    output   = L0_reg(x::BEDFile, y, k, PLINK.gpucode64)

-PLINK.jl ships with kernels for `Float32` and `Float64` arrays.
+PLINK.jl ships with kernels for `Float64` and `Float64` arrays.
+The corresponding kernel files are housed in `PLINK.gpucode64` and `PLINK.gpucode32`.
 These are the only kinds of arrays supported by IHT.jl.
 Use of `Float32` arithmetic yields faster execution times but may suffer from numerical underflow.

 Crossvalidation with GPUs is a complicated topic.
-For processes indexed by a vector `pids`, IHT farms an entire copy of the data to each host process ID.
-OpenCL memory constraints dictate that each process ID should have its own copy of the data on the device.
-For the most part, the data **must** be stored in binary format.
-The exception is the matrix of nongenetic covariates.
+IHT farms an entire copy of the data to each host process.
+OpenCL memory constraints dictate that each process should have its own copy of the data on the device.
 Then IHT.jl performs crossvalidation with GPUs via

-    cv_output = cv_iht(xfile, xtfile, x2file, yfile, meanfile, invstdfile, modelsizes, kernfile, folds, q)
+    cv_output = cv_iht(xfile, covfile, yfile, PLINK.gpucode64)

-Here the additional `*file` arguments yield paths to construct the `BEDFile` object, the response vector `y`, and the means and inverse standard deviations (precisions).
-Use of filenames facilitates initialization of the data on each process as a set of `SharedArray` objects.
-Because `SharedArrays` perform a memory map to the binary data on the hard drive, the data **cannot** be loaded directly into `cv_iht` from the Julia REPL.
-Users should save all data to file and then run the crossvalidation routine.

 **NOTA BENE:** IHT.jl currently makes no effort to ensure that the GPU contains sufficient memory for _q_ copies of the data.
 Users are urged to consider device memory limits when calling `cv_iht`.